Shu-AFK/TaskWeave/README.md

 # TaskWeave

-Welcome to TaskWeave, a simple yet powerful workload balancer **(Work in progress)** that I've designed to help single users (and in the future maybe teams) efficiently manage their daily tasks.
+Welcome to TaskWeave, a simple yet powerful workload balancer web app **(Work in progress)** that I've designed to help single users
+(and in the future maybe teams) efficiently manage their daily tasks.

 ## Features **(Work in progress)**